Configuring Hardware

 • camera connected via HDMI;

-• NDI streams – all found on the local network are displayed (i.e., the same ones as in the Contacts → NDI section);
+• NDI stream – all streams found on the local network are displayed (the same ones as in section Contacts → NDI);

-• RTSP stream - displays the contact names from the terminal's local address book that have an RTSP call string specified.
+• RTSP stream - displays the names of contacts from the terminal's local address book that have an RTSP call string specified.
 If multiple RTSP addresses are specified for a contact, the image is captured from the first one on the list.
-Therefore, to display an image from an RTSP stream instead of a camera, you need to:
+Thus, to display an image from an RTSP stream instead of a camera, you need to:

-1. select the created device from the contact as the main camera or shared content.
+3. select the device created from the contact as the main camera or for sharing content.

 2. If a USB-connected camera is selected, you can:

 • adjust the brightness, contrast, saturation, and other settings of the captured video.
-For a detailed description of all parameters, refer to the user documentation on the TrueConf Group.
+For a detailed description of all parameters, refer to the user documentation TrueConf Group.

-3. If a PTZ camera is being used, navigate to Device management and click /docs/group/media/gui/edit/en.png.
+3. If a PTZ camera is being used, go to Device management and click /docs/group/media/gui/edit/en.png.
 A window will open where you can:

 /docs/group/media/control_panel/device_setting/en.png